Basic Page Sidebar Menu PFWF

 - Developing initiatives and programming for sharing with women faculty nationwide

-A Council of women in the Standing Faculty, representing all 12 schools, and all ranks, will be responsible for strategic planning and development of activities and programs, and the creation of informal alliances and relationships with women faculty at other institutions.
+A Council of women and their allies in the Standing Faculty, representing all 12 schools, and all ranks, will be responsible for strategic planning and development of activities and programs, and the creation of informal alliances and relationships with women faculty and their allies at other institutions.
 Council shall also serve as an advisory committee to the Office of the Provost on issues of interest to women faculty, including the development of centralized initiatives for women faculty and reports to the University of Pennsylvania community (e.g. Gender Equity Report, Diversity Action Plan Report).

 Every year, the Council will elect one member (at Associate Professor or Professor rank) to serve as Chair-Elect of the Faculty Forum; the former Chair-Elect shall begin a 1-year term as Chair, and the immediately preceding Chair shall then begin a 1-year term as Past-Chair.
 The Chair is responsible for overseeing the daily Council activities with administrative assistance, leading the Council meetings, and forming sub-committees.
 The Chair-Elect serves as an ex officio member of the sub-committees for Communication and Programming, is responsible for integrating activities of the committees and assisting the Chair in overseeing the continuing and periodic Forum activities.
 The Past-Chair serves in an advisory role to both the Chair and Chair-Elect, substituting for either as needed.